 Rearing fast growing broilers in a free-range environment does not make everything better.
 Even when given the opportunity to range outdoors, their huge appetite drives them to spend more time at the feed trough than foraging in the paddock, and their inherent health and welfare problems escalate when they are grown beyond the short life span for which they are specifically developed.
 There is also increased mortality rates during periods of hot weather, due to the excessive muscling and fat they carry around their breast and body cavity.
 This problem is exacerbated by the fact that a genuine free-range chicken house cannot have the same level of environmental control as housing used by the intensive industry, because genuine free range birds need easy and constant access to the range area.

-Having worked with, and consulted to, some of Australia’s leading extensive chicken producers, Michael Sommerlad has observed the mortalities, including appalling mortalities experienced in summer due to heat stress.
-The Sommerlad family are committed to providing a practical solution to the issues facing organic and free range pastured chicken production in Australia, and believe there are three main ways to address the issues:
+Having worked with, and consulted to, some of Australia’s leading extensive chicken producers, Michael has observed the mortalities, including appalling mortalities experienced in summer due to heat stress, and believes there are three main ways to address the issues:

 Can we just slow down their growth rate?